tokyo-rust/website/static-site/content/projects.md

 name = "MORK"
 url = "https://github.com/trueagi-io/MORK/"
 logo_url = ""
 description = "MORK is a data transformation engine designed for applications that need to work with billions of entities efficiently.
-Initially designed for symbolic AI applications, to become the back for the [MeTTa language](https://metta-lang.dev), it is now used by a growing list of folks in domains from genomics to financial pattern mining.
+Initially designed for symbolic AI applications, to become the back for the MeTTa language (https://metta-lang.dev), it is now used by a growing list of folks in domains from genomics to financial pattern mining.
 MORK stores a space of S-Expressions and provides unification over atoms in the space.
 It can be accessed via an hyper-based HTTP server, although some users have linked it directly as a library."

 [[extra.project]]
 name = "pathmap"